-• Post Master's Admission
+Post Master's Admission

-Students admitted in this category must hold the master's degree from a regionally accredited institution.
+Students admitted in this category must hold the master's degree from a regionally accredited or equivalent foreign institution.
 Graduate credit taken while enrolled as a post master's degree student is not admissible as degree credit unless it is approved by the Program Director and is limited to a total of six semester hours.
 All official undergraduate and graduate transcripts are required for admission.
 If the degree is earned outside the United States, an American Association of Collegiate Registrars and Admission Officers (AACRAO) evaluation is mandatory.
+Applicants to the DNP program are eligible only for Unconditional admission status.